hgomezmartin/Data-Structures-and-Algorithims/README.md

 # Data-Structures-and-Algorithims
-This is the repo for the Data Structures and Algorithims lab
+This is the repo for the Data Structures and Algorithims lab in Wroclaw, Poland